pudly/schmopera-hugo/content/articles/in-review-javier-camarena-at-wigmore-hall.md

 date = "2016-04-15T10:41:00+01:00"
 lastmod = "2016-04-15T11:08:00+01:00"
 publishDate = "2016-04-15T11:00:00+01:00"
-short_description = "This recital was the best use of the \"crowd pleasing\" tactic.
-Camarena chose repertoire with which he just couldn't have gone wrong, but he followed up expectation with perfect delivery.
-It's no wonder that he holds rank along with Pavarotti and Flórez, as the third singer in 70 years to encore an aria at the Metropolitan Opera." slug = "in-review-javier-camarena-at-wigmore-hall" title = "In review: Javier Camarena at Wigmore Hall"
+short_description = "This recital was the best use of the &quot;crowd pleasing&quot; tactic.
+Camarena chose repertoire with which he just couldn&#039;t have gone wrong, but he followed up expectation with perfect delivery.
+It&#039;s no wonder that he holds rank along with Pavarotti and Flórez, as the third singer in 70 years to encore an aria at the Metropolitan Opera." slug = "in-review-javier-camarena-at-wigmore-hall" title = "In review: Javier Camarena at Wigmore Hall"
 +++